degville/snap-docs/docs/how-to-guides/manage-snaps/use-the-rest-api.md

 }
 ```

-> :information_source: HTTPS connections over a TCP socket are under consideration for a future release.
+> ⓘ  HTTPS connections over a TCP socket are under consideration for a future release.

 <h2 id='heading--authentication'>Authentication</h2>